rikedyp/documentation/language-reference-guide/docs/symbols/slope-bar.md

 # Used as an Operator

-Back Slash Bar is a Monadic operator with a Dyadic operand
+Back Slash Bar is a monadic operator with a dyadic operand

 Operator Slope Bar means
 [Scan First](../primitive-operators/scan-first.md)